THE CITY OF VINELAND

 Any amount of sick leave allowance not used in any calendar year shall accumulate to the employee’s credit from year to year to be used if and when needed for such purpose.

-§3.
-Reporting of Absence on Sick Leave.
-If an employee is absent for reasons that entitle him/her to sick leave, the Fire Chief or designee shall be notified one-half (½) hour prior to the employee’s starting time.
+If an employee is absent for reasons that entitle him/her to sick leave, he/she shall notify on duty staff at Station 1 or in their absence Station 2, prior to the employee’s starting time.

-a.
-Failure to so notify the Fire Chief or designee may be cause of denial of the use of sick leave for that absence and constitute cause for disciplinary action.
+A. Failure to so notify may be cause of denial of the use of sick leave for that absence and constitute cause for disciplinary action.

 Furthermore, the City may require such employee to be examined by a City-designated physician at the expense of the City.